awersli99/discordgo-weather-bot/README.md

 # discordgo-weather-bot
-A discord bot that displays the current weather statistics from any city in the world.
+A discord bot that displays the current weather statistics from any location in the world.

 ## Installation